udo-munk/z80pack/doc/README-asm.txt

 <symbol> DEFZ   <'string'>      - as DEFM, but an extra zero byte is added
 <symbol> DEFS   <expression>    - reserve space in memory

-The aliases ASET for DEFL, DB for DEFB, DC for DEFC, DS for DEFS, and DW for DEFW are also accepted.
+The aliases ASET (and SET in 8080 mode) for DEFL, DB for DEFB, DC for DEFC, DS for DEFS, and DW for DEFW are also accepted.

 External symbol declarations: